cuza/proxmox-templates/README.md

 # proxmox-templates

-This scripts require `libguestfs-tools` to be installed in your Proxmox VE.
+These scripts require `libguestfs-tools` to be installed in your Proxmox VE.